myllynen/rhel-troubleshooting-guide/README.md

 installed software:

 ```
+tail /var/log/dnf.log
 tail /var/log/yum.log
 ```

-Then investigate the application configuration (and make sure what is currently in the configuration file is actually in use by the running application process).
+Then investigate the application configuration (and make sure what is currently configured in the configuration files is actually in use by the running application process).

 To see the files changed since installation (from RPM), use:

 ```
-rpm -V <app-pkg1> <app-pkg2>
+rpm -V PKG1 PKG2
 ```

 If the application is logging at least parts of its activities to the